Ready to save? Here are the best deals of Prime Day 2022

 - Complete with non-slip bases and handles, stainless-steel construction, lids and durable handles, mixing bowls don’t get more full-featured than these from Rorence at 24% discount.

-- The Breville BJE430SIL Juice Fountain uses centrifugal technology to extract nutritious, delicious juice without heating the ingredients and damaging any nutrients.
+- Save $40 when you buy the Breville BJE430SIL Juice Fountain, which uses centrifugal technology to extract nutritious, delicious juice without heating the ingredients and damaging any nutrients.

 - Take the guesswork out of making perfect loaves with the Hamilton Beach Bread Maker, which comes at a 30% discount.